chef/chef-web-docs/chef_master/source/platforms.rst

 Platforms
 =====================================================

 The sections below list the platforms that Chef Software Inc. supports.
+Support is divided into two levels:

+* **Commercial Support** consists of the platforms that are supported as part of a paid commercial support contract with Chef Software Inc.
-There are also several platforms for which support is only available through the community.
+* **Community Support** is made up of platforms for which support is only available through the Chef community

 Any platforms or versions not explicitly listed here are unsupported, both commercially and by the community.

-Commercial support generally follows Chef community support policies which also track the lifecycle policies of the underlying operating system vendor.
+Commercial support generally follows Chef community support policies, which track the lifecycle policies of the underlying operating system vendor.

-In all cases (beyond community support), a maintenance contract with Chef Software Inc. is required in order to open support tickets and get SLA-based support from our support desk.
+In all cases (beyond community support), a maintenance contract with Chef Software Inc. is required in order to open support tickets and get SLA-based assistance from our support desk.

 Chef Client
 ------------------------------------------------------